GrAndSE/lighty/README.markdown

 Features:
 ---------

-- Stupid simple syntax almost compatible with django-template
+- Stupid simple syntax almost compatible with django-template.
-- Pure python
+- Pure python.
+- Supports both Python 2 (checked with 2.7.2) and Python 3 (checked with 3.2.2)
 - Fast.
-Looks ten times faster than django-template and four times faster than jinja2
+From 3 to 10 times faster than django-template and even faster on some benchmarks than jinja2 (but in one benchmark 2 times slower).
-- Simple and compact code
+- Simple and compact code.
-- Template filters with multiply arguments
+- Template filters with multiply arguments.
-- Basic template filters included (now just 14 template filters)
+- Basic template filters included (now just 14 template filters).
+- Basic template tags included.
-- Simple but powerfull tag declaration - it's easy to create your own block tags with writing single function
+- Simple but powerfull tag declaration - it's easy to create your own block tags with writing single function.
-- Custom template tags can modify template on fly
+- Custom template tags can modify template on fly.

 Example:
 --------